abdulmoeed1090/sum-of-positive-nnumbers/README.md

-# sum-of-positive-nnumbers
+# Area of different shapes
-C++ program to calculate sum of positive numbers
+C++ program to calculate and display area of different shapes